bhuman/VideoAnalysis/README.md

   - `--headless`: Run the app without user interface.
 This option can be used to just create the statistics file that is written in the end.

-  - `-f`, `--force`: Force a new camera calibration.
+  - `--force`: Force a new camera calibration.
 The first time a video is analyzed, a camera calibration is automatically performed and stored.
 Normally, this calibration will be used during further playbacks of the same video.
 This switch overwrites this behavior.